Guide

 - How the displayed range is limited: only orders within roughly ±5% of the current price are shown, so deep orders far from the market price are not visible.

-- What the three highlighting levels mean: the first level (light background) marks orders above half the threshold, the second level (medium background) marks orders above the full threshold, and the third level (strong background) marks orders that exceed the threshold by a larger margin.
+- What the three highlighting levels mean: the first level is the normal/background level, the second level marks orders above half the current threshold, and the third level marks orders above the full threshold.

-- How the threshold volume is determined: in auto mode it is extracted from the orderbook data itself; in custom mode you set a fixed number that applies as the threshold for that coin.
+- How the threshold volume is determined: in auto mode it comes from the orderbook data; in global custom mode Settings → Common defines a fixed quote-volume threshold; and a per-coin override from the orderbook header has priority over both.

-- How large orders in the stacked relate to chart overlays: big orders visible in the orderbook also appear as visual markers on the chart.
+- How large orders in the orderbook relate to chart overlays: big orders visible in the orderbook also appear as visual markers on the chart.

 - What the order distance column in the coin list shows: it reflects the percentage distance of the closest large order from the current price for that coin.